 - External Memory Microcontroller: These microcontrollers do not have all functional blocks on a chip.

 Microprocessors and microcontrollers are different types of electronic devices that have a number of differences.
 However, both have a few similarities as well:

 - Both are available as integrated circuits (ICs).

 - These are used in different modern electronic equipment to automate processes.

 - Both consist of ALU, CPU, registers, address bus, data bus and control bus.

-Hope that you have now learned the basic differences between what is microcontroller and microprocessor.
+I hope that you have now learned the basic differences between a microcontroller and a microprocessor.
 While microprocessors are the controlling unit of a micro-computer that is wrapped within a small chip, microcontrollers are chips that are optimized to control electronic devices.
 The two differ in their size, functionality and architecture on which they are based.
 Do visit this article to revise the difference between microprocessor and microcontroller.